Risk Horizons: Structured Hypothesis Spaces for Longitudinal Clinical Prediction: Datasets and Cohort Details

-\textbf{Vocabulary and Hierarchy.} For each retained leaf code, we include its deterministic ancestors from the standard medical ontologies (e.g., ICD hierarchy, ATC levels).
-The final vocabulary $\mathcal{V}$ is the union of all retained leaves and their ancestors.
+For each retained leaf code, we include deterministic hierarchical ancestors derived from standard coding systems (ICD for diagnoses, ICD procedure hierarchies for procedures, and ATC for medications).
+The final vocabulary $\mathcal{V}$ is the union of retained leaf nodes and all their ancestors.